White Pass and Yukon Route: Heritage railway: 1988–present

 Also operational, a few times a year, is an original steam-powered rotary snowplow, an essential device in the line's commercial service days.
 (The rotaries were retired in 1964, along with the remaining steam engines that pushed them, and snow clearing was done by caterpillar tractor.)
-While it is not needed, as the tourist season is only in the summer months, it is a spectacle in operation, and the White Pass runs the steam plow for railfan groups once or twice a winter, pushed by two diesel locomotives (in 2000 only, it was pushed by two steam locomotives, Nos.
+While it is not needed, as the tourist season is only in the summer months, it is a spectacle in operation, and the White Pass runs the steam plow for railfan groups once or twice each winter, pushed by two diesel locomotives (in 2000 only, it was pushed by two steam locomotives, Nos.
 73 and 40).

 The centennial of the Golden Spike at Carcross was re-enacted on July 29, 2000, complete with two steam engines meeting nose-to-nose (No. 73 and No. 40), and a gold-coated steel spike being driven by a descendant of WP&YR contractor Michael James Heney.

 One organization chartered a steam-pulled train from Carcross to Fraser, with a stopover at Bennett, on Friday, June 24, 2005.
-When expected participants seemed unlikely to arrive in the planned numbers, surplus seats were sold to the public, 120 USD or 156 CAD, with bus return to Carcross from Fraser.
-This represents the first paid passenger trips out of Carcross since 1982, a feature that started regular service in 2007.
+When participants seemed unlikely to reach the planned numbers, surplus seats were sold to the public (120 USD or 156 CAD), with bus return to Carcross from Fraser.
+This represented the first paid passenger trips out of Carcross since 1982, a feature that started regular service in 2007.

 White Pass president Gary Danielsen advised a CBC Radio interviewer that service to Whitehorse would require an enormous capital investment to restore the tracks, but the company is willing if there is either a passenger or freight potential to make it cost-effective.

-A June, 2006 report on connecting Alaska to the continental railroad network suggested Carmacks as a hub, with a branch line to Whitehorse and beyond to either Skagway or Haines, Alaska.

-In addition to the restoration of the actual rail line, several former White Pass steam locomotives are currently in operation at tourist attractions in the Southeastern United States.
+A June 2006 report on connecting Alaska to the continental railroad network suggested Carmacks as a hub, with a branch line to Whitehorse and beyond to either Skagway or Haines, Alaska.Several former White Pass steam locomotives are currently in operation at tourist attractions in the Southeastern United States.
 Locomotives 70, 71, and 192 are at the Dollywood amusement park in Pigeon Forge, Tennessee.
 Locomotive 190 is at the Tweetsie Railroad in Boone, North Carolina.

-In late June, 2010, the railroad and the City of Skagway entered into an agreement whereby the two would jointly advocate for the restoration of freight service on the line, including the revival of the trackage north of Carcross back to Whitehorse and the possibility of constructing new track north from Whitehorse to Carmacks.
+In late June 2010, the railroad and the City of Skagway entered into an agreement whereby the two would jointly advocate for the restoration of freight service on the line, including the revival of the trackage north of Carcross back to Whitehorse and the possibility of constructing new track north from Whitehorse to Carmacks.
 The expansion would require federal funds, and, if completed, would serve the region's mining industry.

-In July, 2018, the railway was purchased by Klondike Holdings and Carnival Corporation & plc, in a joint venture.
-Carnival Corp buys Alaska heritage railroad Railway Age June 15, 2018.
+In July 2018, the railway was purchased by Klondike Holdings and Carnival Corporation & plc, in a joint venture.Carnival Corp buys Alaska heritage railroad Railway Age June 15, 2018.